winghoko/spreadsheet-error-analysis/README.md

 # spreadsheet-error-analysis

-Scripts for computing weighted linear least square fit in both Excel and GoogleSheet.
+Tools for dealing with data with non-uniform error (a.k.a. uncertainty).
+Include scripts for computing weighted linear least square fit in both Excel and GoogleSheet.
 In addition, for GoogleSheet, provide utilities to plot non-uniform error bars.

 ## Adding the `.vba` script to Excel file